 The primary goal of the Aural Skills Lab is to produce musicians who can perceive and make sound in meaningful, consistent musical patterns.
 The listening portion includes dictation of melodies, rhythms and harmonies, perceptions of musical events (e.g. meter or form), and ensemble skills.
 Performance includes sight-reading, conducting and improvisation.
-Must be taken concurrently with MUS 306.
+Corequisite: MUS 306.